 - Android 2.3 Platform Gaming Enhancements

 Nevertheless, the world has been in a constant state of flux.
-From the 20th century onwards, the phenomenon called globalization rose and became the buzzword.
+From the 20th century onwards, globalization rose and became a buzzword.
 Anything that pertained to globalization was attributed to modernization or anything up-to-date, if not better.
-Part and parcel of this trend is the advent and irresistible force of information technology and information boom through the wonders of the Internet.
+Part and parcel of this trend is the advent and irresistible force of information technology and the information boom through the wonders of the Internet.

 The idea of cosmopolitanism – a sense of all of humanity, regardless of race, creed, gender, and so on, living in a so-called global village – is another primary indicator of globalization.
-Moreover, international media and trade and investment have been unbridled and have occurred in a transnational nature.
+Moreover, international media trade and investment have been rampant and have occurred transnationally.
 Finally, globalization has involved the uncontrollable movement of scholars, laborers, and migrants moving from one location to another in search of better employment and living conditions.

-Apparently, globalization seemed to be all-encompassing, affecting all areas of human life, including education.
+Globalization seemed all-encompassing, affecting all areas of human life, including education.
 One indicator of this is the emergence of international education as a concept.
-Catchphrases like The Global Schoolhouse manifest internationalization of education, All the world’s a classroom, One big campus that is Europe, Think global.
-Act local, and Go West.
-Students from the world over have been ostensibly persuaded to learn about the world and to cope with technological advancements, if not to become a Citizen of the World.
+Catchphrases like The Global Schoolhouse manifest the internationalization of education: All the world’s a classroom, One big campus that is Europe, Think global, Act local, and Go West.
+Students from the world over have been ostensibly persuaded to learn about the world and cope with technological advancements, if not to become Citizens of the World.

 Moreover, globalization and international education are at play, for instance, when speaking of Singapore being branded as the Knowledge Capital of Asia, demonstrating the city-state as among the world’s academic powerhouses; De La Salle University in Manila, the Philippines entering into agreements and external linkages with several universities in the Asian region like Japan’s Waseda University and Taiwan’s Soochow University for partnership and support; the establishment of branch campuses or satellites in Singapore of American and Australian universities like the University of Chicago and the University of New South Wales, respectively.

-Apparently, all of these promote international education, convincing its prospective consumers that in today’s ongoing frenzy of competition, a potent force to boost one’s self-investment is to leave their homes, fly to another country, and take up internationally relevant courses.
+All of these promote international education, convincing prospective consumers that in today’s ongoing frenzy of competition, a potent force to boost one’s self-investment is to leave one’s home, fly to another country, and take internationally relevant courses.
 Indeed, globalization and international education have encouraged students to get to know their world better and get involved with it more.